The Ultimate French press Guide

 Slow and even downward pressure, also means you’ll end up with a lot less sediment in your coffee.

 Now simply pour and enjoy.
 Be careful not to put all of it, because there might be gritty sludge on the bottom.
-Now say goodbye to your drip coffee maker.
-If you’re looking to make coffee using a French press.

 Coffee press how to use